Chamal1120/nvim-session-save/readme.md

-## nvim Session save config
+## nvim session save config

-This is a simple lua file that has wriiten to get vim session save feature to work on nevim with init.lua
+This is a simple lua file that has wriiten to get vim session save feature to work on neovim with `init.lua`.

 ### How to setup

-1. Clone the repo to your local directory
+1. Clone the repo to your local directory.
 2. Move the session-save.lua to the root of our neovim config (where init.luais located).
 3. Import the lua file using the following command in your init.lua file.